 Shared features of PyCharm and Spyder

-I will start discussion some of the shared features of PyCharm and Spyder.
-First, the both IDEs are free (well, Spyder is “more” free compared to PyCharm but if you are a student or a researcher you can get the full version of PyCharm free, also) and cross-platform.
+I will start discussing some of the shared features of PyCharm and Spyder.
+First, both IDEs are free (well, Spyder is “more” free compared to PyCharm but if you are a student or a researcher you can get the full version of PyCharm free, also) and cross-platform.
 This means that you can download and install both Spyder and PyCharm on your Windows, Linux, or OS-X machine.
 This is of course awesome!
 PyCharm and Spyder also have the possibility to create projects, an editor with syntax highlighting and introspection for code completion, and have support for plugins.

 I must admit, the main thing I liked with PyCharm was that I could change the theme to a dark.
 I really prefer having my applications dark.
-That said, PyCharm of course comes with a bunch of features.
+That said, PyCharm, of course, comes with a bunch of features.
 I will not list all of them here but if you are interested you can read here.
 As I have mentioned earlier, both PyCharm and Spyder have support for plugins.
 However, I find it easier to find and install plugins in Pycharm.
 To install a plugin you just open up settings (File -> Settings) and click on “Plugins”:

 This makes it very easy to search for plugins.
 For instance, one can install Markdown plugins to also write Markdown files (.md) that can be uploaded to your Github page.
 That leads me into another GREAT future of PyCharm; support for different types of Version Control Systems (VCS: e.g., GitHub, Subversion, and Mercurial).
-E.g., uploading your work to GitHub is only a few click aways (if you prefer not to use command line, that is).
+E.g., uploading your work to GitHub is only a few click aways (if you prefer not to use the command line, that is).

-Another great feature is that you can set the with of your code and PyCharm will end our line and move it to next line (great if you are a lazy programmer.)
+Another great feature is that you can set the with of your code and PyCharm will end our line and move it to the next line (great if you are a lazy programmer.)

 Another feature of PyCharm is that you can safely rename and delete, extract your methods, among other things.
 It may be very helpful if you need to rename a variable that is used on various places in your code.

 First of all, Spyder is made in for and in Python!
-Of course this is not a feature of the IDE itself but I like that it’s quite pure Python!
+Of course, this is not a feature of the IDE itself but I like that it’s quite pure-Python!